clazzy0/CS50x2022/README.md

 # CS50x2022
 These are my solutions to the problem sets on CS50x.
 Within this repository contains my code solutions to the problem sets.
 Please use this repository to give suggestions on my code, or even learn from a fellow peer.
 Before viewing any code, please be finished with your own problem set / solutions.
-Thanks!

 Week 0: [Scratch](https://scratch.mit.edu/projects/745392915/)